lprhodes/homebridge-broadlink-rm/README.md

-open | A hex code string to be sent when the window-covering is requested to open. close | A hex code string to be sent when the window-covering is requested to close. stop | A hex code string to be sent when the window-covering is stopped automatically.
+open | A hex code string to be sent when the window-covering is requested to open. close | A hex code string to be sent when the window-covering is requested to close. stop | A hex code string to be sent when the window-covering is stopped automatically. openCompletely | When set, this hex code will be sent when a value of 100% is requested. closeCompletely | When set, this hex code will be sent when a value of 0% is requested.

 ### air-conditioner